microsoft/TypeScript/doc/spec.md

 f("hello");  // Ok
 ```

-This optional type annotation on the parameter ‘s’ lets the TypeScript type checker know that the programmer expects parameter ‘s’ to be of type ‘string’.
-Within the body of function ‘f’, tools can assume ‘s’ is of type ‘string’ and provide operator type checking and member completion consistent with this assumption.
-Tools can also signal an error on the first call to ‘f’, because ‘f’ expects a string, not an object, as its parameter.
-For the function ‘f’, the TypeScript compiler will emit the following JavaScript code:
+This optional type annotation on the parameter 's' lets the TypeScript type checker know that the programmer expects parameter 's' to be of type 'string'.
+Within the body of function 'f', tools can assume 's' is of type 'string' and provide operator type checking and member completion consistent with this assumption.
+Tools can also signal an error on the first call to 'f', because 'f' expects a string, not an object, as its parameter.
+For the function 'f', the TypeScript compiler will emit the following JavaScript code:

 ```TypeScript
 function f(s) {